Hindustani language: History

 Hindi as a standardised literary register of the Hindustani arose in the 19th century.
 While the first literary works (mostly translations of earlier works) in Sanskritised Hindustani were already written in the early 19th century as part of a literary project that included both Hindu and Muslim writers (e.g. Lallu Lal, Insha Allah Khan), the call for a distinct Sanskritised standard of Hindustani written in Devanagari under the name of Hindi became increasingly politicised in the course of the century and gained pace around 1880 in an effort to displace Urdu's official position.

 John Fletcher Hurst in his book published in 1891 mentioned that the Hindustani or camp language of the Mughal Empire's courts at Delhi was not regarded by philologists as a distinct language but only as a dialect of Hindi with admixture of Persian.
 He continued: "But it has all the magnitude and importance of separate language.
 It is linguistic result of Muslim rule of eleventh & twelfth centuries and is spoken by many Hindus in North India and by Musalman population in all parts of India."
-Next to English it was the official language of British Indian Empire, was commonly written in Arabic or Persian characters, and was spoken by approximately 100,000,000 people.
-The process of hybridization also led to the formation of words in which the first element of the compound was from Khari Boli and the second from Persian, such as rajmahal 'palace' (raja 'royal, king' + mahal 'house, place') and rangmahal 'fashion house' (rang 'colour, dye' + mahal 'house, place').
+Next to English it was the official language of British Indian Empire, was commonly written in Perso-Arabic characters, and was spoken by approximately a hundred million people.
+The process of hybridisation also led to the formation of words in which the first element of the compound was from Khari Boli and the second from Persian, such as rājmaḥal 'palace' (rāj 'royal, king' + maḥal 'house, place') and raṅgmaḥal 'fashion house' (raṅg 'colour, dye' + maḥal 'house, place').
 As Muslim rule expanded, Hindustani speakers traveled to distant parts of India as administrators, soldiers, merchants, and artisans.
-As it reached new areas, Hindustani further hybridized with local languages.
+As it reached new areas, Hindustani further hybridised with local languages.
 In the Deccan, for instance, Hindustani blended with Telugu and came to be called Dakhani.
 In Dakhani, aspirated consonants were replaced with their unaspirated counterparts; for instance, dekh 'see' became dek, ghula 'dissolved' became gula, kuch 'some' became kuc, and samajh 'understand' became samaj.

 When the British colonised the Indian subcontinent from the late 18th through to the late 19th century, they used the words 'Hindustani', 'Hindi', and 'Urdu' interchangeably.
 They developed it as the language of administration of British India, further preparing it to be the official language of modern India and Pakistan.
 However, with independence, use of the word 'Hindustani' declined, being largely replaced by 'Hindi' and 'Urdu', or 'Hindi–Urdu' when either of those was too specific.
 More recently, the word 'Hindustani' has been used for the colloquial language of Bollywood films, which are popular in both India and Pakistan and which cannot be unambiguously identified as either Hindi or Urdu.